tescosw/universalremotingdemo/README.en.md

 To run the TestBlazor example, you must select Startup Project URDemo.Server and profile URDemo.TestBlazor

 ####TestWebAPI and TestWPFApp
-Select URDemo.Server and profile OnlyConsole as the Startup Project.
+For the URDemo.Server project, set the OnlyConsole profile as active.

 In the Solution Explorer, right-click Solution and select Properties from the pop-up menu.
 In the Startup Project section, select Multiple startup projects.
 In the Action column, select Start for the URDemo.Server project and then TestWebAPI or TestWPFApp, whichever you want to run.